Maryland Power of Attorney

 What can a Maryland power of attorney not do?

-Your power of attorney document must grant the agent the right to do something or they can’t do it.
+Your power of attorney document must grant the agent the right to do something or they can’t do it under Maryland law.
 That’s as simple as it gets, right?
 We create limited powers of attorney intending to limit them.
 There could be issues, however, if a general power of attorney leaves out necessary powers.

-Make sure your power of attorney covers everything you need.
+Make sure your power of attorney covers every event you might need to have handled for you.
 Your attorney may help identify special situations your general power of attorney needs to address.
 Thankfully, lawyers usually provide general powers of attorney that cover more than what you will need.

 The agent also has fiduciary duties to the principal, meaning Maryland law expects your agent to act in your best interests.
 That fiduciary duty means they cannot abuse their power by making reckless decisions or stealing from you.
 Of course, choosing someone you can trust will be your best defense against something like this happening.
 You don’t want to rely upon the law to make things right.

-Will a power of attorney protect your business?
+Will a power of attorney allow someone to protect your business?

 A power of attorney can grant the agent your rights as an individual, not as an officer of the business.
 If you own a business, then your agent can assume your rights as the owner, meaning they may approve things as a member of an LLC or shareholder in a corporation.
 This may not be sufficient for actually running the company.